kirkrodrigues/clp/docs/src/user-guide/quick-start-compression.md

 ## Examining compression statistics

-The compression script used above will output the compression ratio of each dataset you compress, or you can use CLP’s web interface to view overall statistics.
+The compression script used above will output the compression ratio of each dataset you compress, or you can use CLP's web interface to view overall statistics.